 Brainerd was at the geographical center of Minnesota, populated by railway centers and mills, and was a gateway to numerous lakes and deep forests ideal for sportsmen's pursuits.
 This lifestyle was influential on young Joe Bush — an avid hunter and outdoorsman — who was later a regular participant in sharpshooting events and hunting excursions, often with such gun-toting baseball cronies as Eddie Collins, Mickey Cochrane, Eddie Plank, Walt Huntzinger, and Sad Sam Jones.

-Hugh Campbell, president of the Missoula, Montana, club of the Union Association (Class D) - upon advice of a friend who spotted the young Brainerd phenom - signed Joe to a contract for the 1912 season.
+Hugh Campbell, president of the Missoula, Montana, club of the Union Association (Class D) — upon advice of a friend who spotted the young Brainerd phenom — signed Joe to a contract for the 1912 season.
 Cliff Blankenship, an ex-major leaguer, then catcher-manager for Missoula, took Bush under his tutelage and helped him with the "rudiments of pitching," said Joe.
-Blankenship had earlier helped land the great Walter Johnson after a scouting mission for the Washington Senators.
+Blankenship had discovered and signed the great Walter Johnson to a contract after a scouting mission for the Washington Senators.

 Most baseball record books regularly list Bullet Joe at 5 feet 9 inches tall.
 However, photographs of him standing next to players who, with more than a degree of certainty, were known to be 6 feet or better is persuasive that Joe's height was probably closer to 6 feet.
 He is, in fact, listed on the Philadelphia A's 1928 roster as 6 feet tall and 185 pounds.